Deutsch 232: Wissenschaftsdeutsch: Kursinformation

 - Check out the “Pocketpoints” app: earn food discounts and other rewards for locking your phone in class!

 - English Grammar for Students of German: This book explains English grammar simply, with lots of English & German examples to compare and contrast.
-It's the ideal remedy if you're having difficulty understanding the grammar explanations you encounter in class and for homework.
+It’s the ideal remedy if you’re having difficulty understanding the grammar explanations you encounter in class and for homework.
 We recommend that you read the relevant sections of the book quickly, like a novel, but that you read them multiple times, to let the material slowly sink in.
 The book is available at the campus bookstores as recommended reading for this course.
-You can borrow a copy in order to decide if you would like to buy the book - just ask Stacy!
+You can borrow a copy in order to decide if you would like to buy the book – just ask your instructor!